Dr. Paul Banahene Adjei

 Memorial University of Newfoundland

-Dr. Paul Banahene Adjei is currently an Associate Professor and the Chair of the Ph.D. program at the School of Social Work, Memorial University of Newfoundland.
-Prior to coming to Memorial, he taught as a sessional lecturer at the University of Toronto for five years and was a part-time professor at Centennial College between 2012 and 2013.
+Dr. Paul Banahene Adjei is currently the Interim Associate Dean of Graduate Programs and an Associate Professor at the School of Social Work, Memorial University of Newfoundland.
+Paul is a public speaker, a trainer, an educator, and a researcher in the areas of social justice, anti-black racism, critical race, critical whiteness studies, and anti-colonial theory.
+Prior to coming to Memorial University, Canada, he taught as a sessional lecturer at the University of Toronto, Canada, for five years and as a part-time professor at Centennial College, Canada, between 2012 and 2013.

 He received his undergraduate degree in Social Work from the Department of Social Work of the University of Ghana.
 He has a Master and a Ph.D. degree from the University of Toronto, specializing in social justice education.